Pugstorm/CoreKeeperModSDK/Packages/com.unity.netcode/Documentation~/ghost-snapshots.md

 For example: The Netcode for Entities package requires the [GhostOwner](https://docs.unity3d.com/Packages/com.unity.netcode@latest/index.html?subfolder=/api/Unity.NetCode.GhostOwner.html) to be added to all ghost types, sent for all ghost types, and serialized using the default variant.
 Thus, we add the `[DontSupportPrefabOverride]` attribute to it.

->![NOTE] Components on child entities are not serialised by default, thus by default when you look to `GhostAuthoringInspectionComponent` on a child GameObject you will
-> see that the selected variant for the type is the `DontSerializeVariant`.
+>[!NOTE] Components on child entities are not serialised by default, thus by default when you look to `GhostAuthoringInspectionComponent` on a child GameObject you will see that the selected variant for the type is the `DontSerializeVariant`.

 <img src="images/dontserialize-variant.png" alt="DontSerializeVariant" width=600/>